CluelessBiker/project5-red-crayon/README.md

 3. Install the Axios package, & create supporting `axiosDefaults.js` as shown in [Moments Walkthrough](https://github.com/Code-Institute-Solutions/moments/blob/cf955d2f2e6f70f61c92d1f9de85558d8e49f3a8/src/api/axiosDefaults.js).

 ### Deploy to Heorku:
-- In the `scripts` section of `package.json`, added the following command:
+1. In the `scripts` section of `package.json` in gitpod, added the following command:
 ```
 "heroku-prebuild": "npm install -g serve",
 ```
-- Add Procfile to project root & populate with the following:
+2. Add Procfile to project root & populate with the following:
 ```
 web: serve -s build
 ```
+3. Repeat the steps of git add/commit/push.
+4. Deploy the project via the deploy button on Heroku.

 ## Credits

 ### Content
 - Code Institute: The creation of the project came to life by utilising the Moments walkthrough step-by-step as a base foundation, and then building upon it to make the project my own.
-As evident from the numerous docstrings within my files crediting the walkthrough.
+This is evident from the numerous docstrings within my files crediting the walkthrough.
-- [Mats Simonsson](https://github.com/Pelikantapeten): A fellow student & friend who consistently helps me to troubleshoot when needed, support me constantly, and be my rubber duck.
+- [Mats Simonsson](https://github.com/Pelikantapeten): A fellow student & friend who consistently helps me to troubleshoot when needed, supports me constantly, and is my rubber duck.
 - [Martina Terlevic](https://github.com/SephTheOverwitch): A constant support system, providing reassurance, and the ability to calm me down.
 - [BobbyHadz](https://bobbyhadz.com/blog/react-you-are-importing-createroot-from-react-dom#:~:text=The%20error%20%22You%20are%20importing,js%20.): provided the answer on how to resolve a console error indicating that the createRoot render was not compatible with the current version of ReactJS.

 ### Media
 - 404 Error Graphic from [PNG Tree](https://pngtree.com/freepng/404-error-interface-art-word-design_4043816.html)

-#### Pexels:
+- Images for the Articles, Events & Posts made on the site have been accumulated from numerous sources on Twitter & Instgram.
+I do not have the information of the original content cresator for these memes.